nawabkh2040/swasthai/README.md

 **AI-Powered Medical Assistant for Rural Healthcare**

-SwasthAI Chat is an intelligent, accessible medical support system designed to help people in rural India get instant health guidance through a friendly AI chatbot.
+SwasthAI Chat is an intelligent, accessible medical support system designed to help people in rural India get instant health guidance through a friendly AI chatbot powered by **LangChain + LangGraph**.

 ---